Web Analytics Made Easy - Statcounter

 Florida Palm Trees

-You'll see plenty if you Visit Miami's DowntownMany palms do well here in Florida.
+You'll see plenty if you Visit Miami's DowntownMany palms do well in Florida.
 But remember - not all.
 Still check the specifics of a species' needs.

-Yet some palms need a lot more loving care.
+Some palms need a lot more loving care.
 Even in Florida.
 Because of their natural origins.
 Always ask yourself: will it be the best environmental fit?

 Miami Florida PalmsIt's a World of Tropical Palms in Miami Florida!